mkloubert/vs-remote-debugger/README.md

 ##### Search

 Use the `find` command to search for strings inside the "Debugger variables".
-The following example searches for values that contain `Tanja` and `Kloubert`:
+The following example searches for values that contain `Tanja` AND `Kloubert`:

 ```
 find tanja kloubert
-Found 1 variables in entry 2: $D
+Found 2 variables in entry 2: $MK,$TM
 ```

 Another kind of search is to use a regular expression by using `regex` command: